 For more information on the University of Florida's doctoral and master's degree programs, see the Graduate Degrees page of the Graduate Catalog.

-In addition to the freely available electronic version in the IR@UF, authors have additional publishing options for their thesis or dissertation.
-If you have any questions about your options, please contact Chelsea Johnston at firstname.lastname@example.org.
+In addition to the freely available electronic version available in the IR@UF, authors have additional publishing options for their thesis or dissertation.
+The Libraries do not endorse any binding service or publishing platform.
+However, we are happy to discuss your options to the best of our ability.
+If you have questions, please reach out to IRManager@uflib.ufl.edu.

 ProQuest Traditional Publishing

 NOTE: If you have chosen a restriction period for your thesis or dissertation, ProQuest® will not produce bound copies until your restriction at UF (and at ProQuest if you chose one there) expires.
 They will charge your credit card immediately after you place an order.
 If, for example, you chose a Secret for 2 Years restriction and placed an order for a bound copy while completing your ProQuest submission form, they will charge you immediately but it will be over two years until you receive that book.

 The ProQuest Traditional Publishing option makes your work available for sale through ProQuest’s Dissertations Express service and lists it in ProQuest’s Dissertations and Theses subscription database.
 There is no cost to the author for participation.
 Authors receive 10% royalties on the net revenue of sales of their work, and royalties are paid when accrued earned royalties reach $25.
 Authors retain the copyright to their work.
 For more information, please review the full Traditional Publishing Agreement.